shader-slang/spec/specification/statements.md

 Statements [stmt]
 ==========

-A <dfn>statement</dfn> is an entity in the abstract syntax that describes actions to be taken by a thread.
+A **statement** is an entity in the abstract syntax that describes actions to be taken by a thread.
 Statements are executed for their effect, rather than evaluated to produce a value.

 ```.syntax